Tick prevention in the yard

 Clinical Trials

-Mucosal And systEmic Signatures Triggered by Responses to infectious Organisms (MAESTRO) — Advancing understanding of chronic illness following infection and identifying novel biomarkers of Lyme disease and Long COVID.
+Mucosal and Systemic Signatures Triggered by Responses to infectious Organisms (MAESTRO) — Advancing understanding of chronic illness following infection and identifying novel biomarkers of Lyme disease and Long COVID.
 The MIT MAESTRO study leverages leading edge technology through collaborations with academic and industry partners.
 The goal of our study is to investigate why some people develop chronic illness from acute infections using the lens of both chronic Lyme and Long Covid - while also answering one very important question: Who is likely to develop chronic symptoms after infection and why?

 Child Outcomes after Lyme Disease in Pregnancy Study — Children’s National Hospital and Research Institute is conducting the first study on long-term child development after in utero Lyme disease exposure.